dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

 ```

-If you look inside it has four rules:
+This `Makefile` has four rules:

-  - `all` --- this rule is the first rule in the makefile so what `make`
+  - `all` --- this rule is the first rule in the makefile so is what the
-    runs as well as any rules it recursively depends on.
-It ignores
+    only rule `make`  will run by default, including any rules it
-    all other rules (e.g., `clean`).
-It does not need to be called
+    recursively depends on.  `make` will ignore all other rules (e.g.,
+    `clean`).
+This first rule does not need to be called `all`.
-    `all`.
-Ours states it depends on `main` and `test` so `make` will
+    Ours states it depends on `main` and `test` rules so `make` will
-    run these rules (in that order).
+    also run these rules (in that order).

      What happens if we changed it as follows?

         all: test main

+     When does this work the same?
+Differently?

+     What happens if we changed it to:

+        all: main

   - `main` --- this rule makes the `main` program by invoking the
     default compiler (held in the `CC` variable).
 It is what we